jtdaugherty/vty/README.md

 If you decide to contribute, that's great!
 Here are some guidelines you should consider to make submitting patches easier for all concerned:

+ - Please ensure that the examples and test suites build along with the library by running `build.sh` in the repository.
  - If you want to take on big things, talk to me first; let's have a design/vision discussion before you start coding.
 Create a GitHub issue and we can use that as the place to hash things out.